CHico-Lee/Starbucks-Finder-Android/README.md

 ------------

 - Get the last GPS location for Lat and long using Google Play services location APIs (LocationServices).
-- using URL Class to download JSON data from Places API Web Service.
+- Using *URL* Class to download JSON data from *Places API for Web*.
-- Using JSONObject Class to parse JSON data.
+- Using *JSONObject* Class to parse JSON data.
-- List nearby Starbucks using RecyclerView with a LinearLayoutManager.
+- List nearby Starbucks using *RecyclerView* with a *LinearLayoutManager*.
-- Using Maps Android API to plot the location on a map.
+- Using *Maps SDK for Android* to plot the location on a map.
-- Using Places API for Android to get location position search by text.
+- Using *Places API for Android* to get location position search by text.

 Requirements